top of page

 Narcissistic Abuse Awareness and Guidance with Randi Fine

-Are you an abuse survivor who cannot let your resentments go without first confronting your narcissistic abuser?
+Are you an survivor of abuse who cannot let your resentments go without first confronting your narcissistic abuser?
 If that is something you feel compelled to do, it is important that you wait until you are emotionally ready and stable enough to withstand the challenge.
-If you are not, confronting your abuser can be very traumatic for you and you will not get the relief you hoped for.
+If you are not, confronting your abuser can be very traumatic for you and you will not get the relief or result you hoped for.

 Direct confrontation is done in person, electronically, or over the telephone.
 To be most effective there are some important things to consider:

 1. Keep emotion out of the confrontation.
-If you are not sure you can confront your abuser without becoming emotional, wait until you can.
+If you are not sure you can confront your abuser without becoming emotional, wait until you can or refrain from doing it at all.

 2. The confrontation should be dignified, controlled, and direct.
 Be straightforward and say whatever you need to say.
 Focus on facts and feelings, not accusations.